Elephant Auto Insurance Review

 A.M.
 Best doesn’t rate Elephant Auto insurance or its Admiral Group parent.

 However, Moody’s Investors Services gives Elephant (via the Admiral Group) an A1, with a stable ranking.
 It’s also possible to obtain financial statement information from the NAIC website so an independent third party can review them for stability.

 Make sure to pay close attention to its nearest competitors and the top insurers in your market to get the best insurance for your vehicle.

-Elephant Auto Insurance Coverage Options
+What Does Elephant Auto Insurance Cover?